hmmhmmhm/ground.codes/README.md

 > [!WARNING]
 > ground.codes is an ongoing project and has not yet reached completion.

+### Packages & Apps

+- [`@repo/geoint`](./packages/geoint/README.md): a package for processing and providing curated geographical information about global regions with populations of 500 or more people
+- [`@repo/codebook`](./packages/codebook/README.md): a package for managing the word codebooks used in the coordinate encoding system
+- [`apps/grok-spiral`](./apps/grok-spiral/README.md): an interactive visualization app demonstrating the Grok Spiral coordinate generation system that powers Ground Codes' geospatial indexing

 ## Key Features

 - **Simple and Memorable**: Just three words to identify any location precisely